Single-particle limit of a topological edge state in a locally resonant band gap: Introduction

-In this study, we present a three-band effective stiffness model that demonstrates a topological transition within a BrG, followed by a switch to an LRG, thereby rendering the LRG topologically nontrivial.
-Specifically, we consider a modified version of the conventional SSH-inspired stiffness dimer chain [composed of equal masses connected by alternating springs, as shown in Fig.~\ref{fig:intro}(c)], where a truss-based local resonator is attached to the intracell spring [as shown in Fig.~\ref{fig:intro}(d), which we refer to as the \textit{effective stiffness dimer chain}].
-We show that, as we sweep a stiffness-dimerization parameter, the switch from the topologically nontrivial BrG to LRG involves the LRG-based attenuation singularity (zero effective stiffness) crossing from one gap to another, exactly at the flat-band formation, while preserving band topology.
-Furthermore, when a topological edge state intersects this singularity, it becomes confined to a single particle at the boundary, creating a \textit{single-particle mode} (SPM).
-This level of confinement of the SPM represents the theoretical maximum for localization in a discrete system and, to the best of our knowledge, has not been demonstrated in previous studies (\textit{e.g.}, Ref.~\cite{JANG2025} demonstrates near, but not the maximum confinement of the edge mode).
-Finally, we demonstrate that the SPM can be spectrally pinned by boundary tuning, enabling a finite parameter range where it remains robust under random disorder.
+We answer these questions with a three-band effective stiffness model---namely, a modified version of the conventional SSH-inspired stiffness dimer chain [the main chain, composed of equal masses connected by alternating springs, as shown in Fig.~\ref{fig:intro}(c)], where a truss-based local resonator is attached to the intracell spring [as shown in Fig.~\ref{fig:intro}(d), which we refer to as the \textit{effective stiffness dimer chain}]. \pro{We show that, as a stiffness-dimerization parameter is swept, the attenuation singularity (zero effective stiffness) introduced by the resonator crosses from one band gap to the other precisely when an intervening flat band forms, transferring the dominant local-resonance character between the gaps while preserving the band topology.
+The resulting topologically non-trivial gap, which we will herein refer to as an LRG (see Sec.~II\,B for the subtleties of this terminology), hosts topological edge modes.} When such an edge state intersects the attenuation singularity, it becomes confined to a single particle at the boundary, forming what we term the \textit{single-particle mode} (SPM)---\pro{the sub-unit-cell limiting case} of the singular edge mode.
+This confinement represents the theoretical maximum of localization in a discrete system and, to the best of our knowledge, has not been demonstrated previously.
+Further, we are able to achieve this SPM at low frequencies, \pro{below the first BrG,} by leveraging the aforementioned advantages conferred by \pro{local resonance}.
+Finally, we demonstrate that, by simple tuning of the boundary stiffness, the SPM can be maintained over a finite range of unit-cell parameters, rather than only at a fine-tuned resonance condition, even with random disorder in the chain.

 The remainder of this paper is organized as follows.
 Section~II presents the results: Sec.~II\,A introduces the unit-cell dynamics and effective model; Sec.~II\,B details band gap characterization and the switching mechanism; Sec.~II\,C analyzes the topological transition via band inversion; Sec.~II\,D examines the finite chain spectrum and edge state localization; and Sec.~II\,E discusses disorder analysis and tuned boundaries.
 Section~III concludes with a summary and outlook.